Ruptured Eardrum Treatment Chestnut Hill

 - Injury, like a slap to the ear

-Eardrum perforation is often a sudden occurrence, resulting in extreme pain in the ear.
+A ruptured eardrum is often a sudden occurrence, resulting in extreme pain in the ear.
 If the perforation is the result of a middle ear infection, however, the puncture may cause some relief from pain and result in a discharge of pus.
-Other symptoms of eardrum perforation may include:
+Other symptoms of a ruptured eardrum may include:

 - Bleeding from the ear